This article by the Campaign’s director, Maurice Frankel,

-A version of this article appeared in the Feb 2004 edition of Public Service Magazine
+appeared in the Jan/Feb 2004 edition of Progress, a Labour Magazine

 By the time of the election, the Freedom of Information Act will be up and running.
 Will we find government brightly illuminated by the new right to know?
 Or business as usual, with inconvenient facts easily hidden?

 Freedom of information is a symbol of honesty in government.
 It helps deter governments from promising one thing and secretly doing another.
 It provides a safeguard against improper influences on decisions and a check on arbitrariness, misconduct and substandard public services.

 The value to the citizen is obvious: but why should government embrace the legislation?
 The answer is that trust in government has plummeted to new depths.
 In 2000, only 16% of people said they trusted governments of any kind to put the country’s interests above their party’s.
 Ministers cannot do their job – let alone hope to re-elected – if people do not believe them when they tell the truth, dismiss news of improvements as spin and assume an ulterior motive behind every decision.